-- ❖ an obligation on a CSD to assist the registrar in the enforcement of the SSA.
+- an obligation on a CSD to assist the registrar in the enforcement of the SSA.
 Failure to comply with this obligation allows the registrar to take administrative enforcement action. - the removal of the reference to "repository" as the term creates legal uncertainty. - the definition of "central securities account".
 The CSD should act in the interest of all those for whom it opens the account, and to notify them of entries made in their respective accounts as well as fees and charges imposed. - an alignment with the definition of "securities of the same kind".
 This provides for the requirement for the CSD to balance and reconcile securities of the same kind.
-The original wording was "each kind of security", and this has now been clarified. - a reflection of the extended role of clearing houses and clarifies that should a CSD choose to be licensed as a clearing house, it can opt to be licensed as either an associated clearing house or independent clearing house. - an enablement of the link-up markets and allow CSDs to enter into agreements with external CSDs in this regard.
-This is in line with the IOSCO recommendations and will enable cost effective cross border settlement of securities. - general requirements relating to prudency, the effective and efficient performance of functions and infrastructure in accordance with the IOSCO Principles.
+The original wording was "each kind of security", and this has now been clarified. - a reflection of the extended role of clearing houses and clarifies that should a CSD choose to be licensed as a clearing house, it can opt to be licensed as either an associated clearing house or independent clearing house. - An enablement of the link-up markets and allow CSDs to enter into agreements with external CSDs in this regard.
+This is in line with the IOSCO recommendations and will enable cost effective cross border settlement of securities.
+The ability to enter into agreements with external CSD is subject to requirements prescribed by the Minister, and the requirements set out in clause 34(4). - general requirements relating to prudency, the effective and efficient performance of functions and infrastructure in accordance with the IOSCO Principles.
 These are aimed at ensuring that CSD functions and settlement systems are performed and operated in a prudent, effective and efficient manner. - clarification to the effect that the securities services CSDs provide are provided in performance of the CSD functions listed under section 33 of the SSA. - the Registrar's powers to assume the responsibility of any function of exchanges has been extended to CSDs as well.
 This amendment is aimed at aligning the provisions relating to exchanges, CSDs and clearing houses, as well as enhancing the registrar's powers.
-28. Clause 31 (replaces section 34) 29.
-Clause 32 Functions of Participant (replaces and amends section 35) Current Provision Participants are required to deposit the securities deposited with them with the CSD, unless the client directs otherwise.
+27. Clause 30 (replaces section 34) 28.
+Clause 31 Duties of Participant (replaces and amends section 35) Current Provision Participants are required to deposit the securities deposited with them with the CSD, unless the client directs otherwise.
 The SSA also makes provision for a "subregister" and limits the functions that may be performed by the participants.
 Proposed Amendment This section has been amended to provide for the following: